DanielBrown124/DanielBrown124.github.io/index.md

   <div class="details-body">
     <section class="calc-section">
       <p class="calc-intro">
-        Use these tools to explore a flat ΛCDM reference background, the running kinetic normalization in QKDE, and linear growth in GR.
-These are lightweight, browser-side calculators intended for intuition and quick checks.
+        These tools allow you to explore a flat ΛCDM reference background, the QKDE running kinetic normalization, and linear structure growth in GR.
+They are designed as lightweight, browser-based modules for intuition building, parameter sensitivity checks, and rapid verification of equations discussed in the monograph.
+They are not intended as substitutes for a full Boltzmann code (e.g., CLASS, CAMB), but the mathematics implemented here is exact for the background and GR growth equations.
       </p>

       <!-- ============================================================